 Bad For The Banks

-At best, Lachman says, continuing to prescribe the same medicine will buy the southern economies and their northern bankers some more time.
+Still, Lachman says, continuing to prescribe the same medicine will, at best, buy the southern economies and their northern bankers some more time.
 Deeper, structural changes are needed, he says.

 That all means that Merkel will continue to devote a good deal of her time and Germany's resources to European problems, rather than being able to aid the U.S. elsewhere.